-(c) Approved safety shoes shall be worn by all employees working in the terminal operating environment.
-(See Rule 650)

-- (d) Approved hearing protection when required to reduce exposure to noise.
+- (c) Approved safety shoes shall be worn by all employees working in the terminal operating environment.
+(See Rule 650) - (d) Approved hearing protection when required to reduce exposure to noise.
 Employees shall be given an option of ear plugs or ear muffs.
-The temporary unavailability of ear muffs shall not cause a disruption of work nor a standby pursuant to Section 11 of the Pacific Coast Longshore and Clerks' Agreement. - (e) Approved fall arrest system shall be worn when going aloft or when working within three (3') feet of an unguarded edge that is eight (8') feet or more above the adjoining surface. - (f) Approved safety eyewear or goggles when handling cargo or other work liable to injure or irritate the eyes. - (g) U.S. Coast Guard approved personal flotation devices (PFDs) shall be provided and worn as per the manufacturer's recommendations when working over sides of vessels (e.g. log booms or rafts) or other locations where the possibility of falling or being pulled into the water exists. - (h) Respirators of an approved type when handling cargo, bulk commodities or using paints and chemicals liable to injure or irritate the respiratory passages or lungs. - (i) The term "approved" in Rule 1154 means approved and accepted by ANSI or applicable state or federal regulations, depending upon jurisdiction.
+The temporary unavailability of ear muffs shall not cause a disruption of work nor a standby pursuant to Section 11 of the Pacific Coast Longshore and Clerks' Agreement. - (e) Approved fall arrest system shall be worn when going aloft or when working within three (3') feet of an unguarded edge that is eight (8') feet or more above the adjoining surface.

+- (f) Approved safety eyewear or goggles when handling cargo or other work liable to injure or irritate the eyes. - (g) U.S. Coast Guard approved personal flotation devices (PFDs) shall be provided and worn as per the manufacturer's recommendations when working over sides of vessels (e.g. log booms or rafts) or other locations where the possibility of falling or being pulled into the water exists. - (h) Respirators of an approved type when handling cargo, bulk commodities or using paints and chemicals liable to injure or irritate the respiratory passages or lungs. - Approved PPE rated for the particular task shall be provided and worn while performing all job duties associated with cold ironing or its equivalent. - (j) Approved PPE rated for the particular task shall be provided and worn while grinding, welding, cutting, or brazing. - (k) The term "approved" in Rule 1154 means approved and accepted by ANSI or applicable state or federal regulations, depending upon jurisdiction.